Sources of Energy Pie Chart Percent Details

 Natural Gas - 1.8%; Other Purchases - 6-5%

 1CIPCO’s purchase power agreement for Wapello Solar LLC locks in stable, long-term pricing and avoids the risks associated with rising fuel costs.
-Renewable energy credits (RECs) are not included in this agreement.
+Renewable energy certificates (RECs) are not included in this agreement.

 3A percentage of market purchases exist within the portfolio to meet additional supply needs not covered by existing contracts or CIPCO-produced generation.
 Weather volatility and unplanned operational events at power plants may also impact market purchases.

 Click on the image below to view the Clarke Solar Farm Production Website.